joshuawereley/network-practicals/practical-3/readme.md

-# Calculator Server
+# Calculator Server with History Logging

-This project is a simple calculator server implemented in Java.
-The server listens on port 55555 and provides a web-based calculator interface.
+This project implements a web-based calculator system with two servers:

+1. A calculator server on port 55554 that processes calculations
+2. A logging server on port 55556 that stores and displays calculation history

+This demonstrates HTTP protocol features including server-to-server communication, proper request/response handling, and content display.

 ## Prerequisites

-- Java Development Kit (JDK) installed
+- Java Development Kit (JDK) 8 or higher
 - A web browser

 ## Instructions